 “I was sick and you looked after me” (Matthew 25:36)

-Our prayer Prayer Circle offers pastoral care, through prayer support, for those with specific needs.
-There is no need for anything more than the name; if you wish to say more, the briefer the better (e.g. health/relational/anxiety) but we really do prefer to pray for the person holistically, knowing that God alone understands all our needs.
-You can pass on the name of the person needing prayer to Karel Lee or place a note in the Gathering Area box.
+There is no need to give anything more than the name.
+If you wish to say more, the briefer, the better (e.g. health, relational, anxiety), but we prefer to pray for the person holistically, knowing that God alone understands all our needs.
+Give the name of the person needing prayer to Karel Lee or place a note in the Gathering Area box.
 Karel will then set the circle in motion so that all the members will pray.
 Any information you provide will be treated in the strictest confidence.
 At no point will it be available to anyone outside the Prayer Circle.